cds-snc/gcds-docs/src/en/components/button/code.md

 #### `rel`

-The `rel` attribute specifies the relationship between the current document and the linked document.
-It is commonly used for security and privacy purposes, especially when links open in a new tab or window.
+Use `rel` to specify the relationship between the current document and the linked document.
+Use it for security and privacy purposes, especially when links open in a new tab or window.

 **This attribute is only supported when the button `type` is set to `link`**.